 An upgrade to the Sioux City Wastewater Treatment Plant is underway that will reduce air emissions, improve odor control, and support our vision for a healthier city.
 The facility design, engineered by Bartlett & West of Des Moines, will ultimately recover methane and carbon dioxide produced through wastewater treatment and convert it into a renewable natural gas, making operations more efficient.
-Construction is expected to begin in 2018 and be operational in 2019.
+The project is expected to be operational in 2019.

 A $400 million reconstruction of 10-urban interstate miles through Sioux City is nearing completion by the Iowa Department of Transportation.
 The decade long project is expanding Interstate 29 to six lanes and increasing capacity.
 The project will be complete in 2020.

 Local regional theatre, LAMB Arts, plans to renovate a historic building at 625 Douglas Street in downtown Sioux City into a performing arts center that will be the new home for the theatre.
 The $11 million project will include a 250-seat thrust theatre, a 120-seat studio theatre, and a smaller cabaret-style theatre.
 The performance spaces and facility, along with the excellence and innovation of LAMB Theatre, will rival cities much larger than Sioux City.
 A person would have to travel to Chicago, Minneapolis, Denver or St. Louis to find the performance venue and educational opportunities that are envisioned.